affan4321/Moqah.pk/README.md

-# "Moqah.pk" is a service that helps new Users to build a fully responsive web pages fast and efficiently!"
+# "Moqah.pk" is a service that helps Users identify and manage "Events" so that they have full control of whatever events they are managing or looking forward to attend.
+- Users can list Events (FREE)
+- Users can search for various events occuring within different cities in Pakistan (FREE)

 ## How to run Project?
 - Clone it to your local Repository